 Pick up maps and learn about the birds you might see at the Great River Road Visitor and Learning Center in Prescott.

-In Stockholm, furniture crafted by local artisans fills Abode Gallery, and the pretty yet practical stoneware creations at Stockholm Pottery and Mercantile brighten tables.
+Then you’re off to the first charming stop in Stockholm, 38 miles south.
+Furniture and fine art crafted by local artisans fills Abode Gallery, and the pretty yet practical stoneware creations at Stockholm Pottery and Mercantile brighten tables.

-Ingebretsen’s celebrates Swedish tradition in its hand-woven textiles, gorgeous hand-blown glasswork and collectibles.
+Swedish tradition infuses Ingebretsen’s hand-woven textiles, hand-blown glasswork and imported food.

 The birthplace of Laura Ingalls Wilder, known to fans as the Little House in the Big Woods, stands down the road in Pepin.

 Pick up a Wine Trail Passport and visit a few of the 10 wineries along the Great River Road Wine Trail, where fine wine pairs with stunning scenery in the Upper Mississippi River Valley.

 Don’t miss a stop at Nelson Creamery in Nelson—the 19th-century dairy building holds a modern shop with wines, cheeses and fresh ice cream.

 The last stop of the day is in downtown Alma, where Mississippi River Pearl Jewelry Company sells jewelry designed with rare, natural Mississippi River pearls.

 A sense of history settles around guests as solidly as Blue Door Inn’s original 1853 rock walls—carved into a Mississippi River bluff (from $79).

 Mornings on the Great Alma Fishing Float are tranquil.
 Flip a sign to signal the fishing crew to pick you up and take you to the floating structure; there, go fishing and dine on The Float Cafe’s snacks (or bring your own).